OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     if (graphicUnit = no unit (-99)) {
       // If there is no graphic unit then no meters/groups are displayed and you can display all groups
-      // that have a default graphic unit that user can see (if displayable is false then only admin) for each group G that is displayable to user in OED {
+      // that have a default graphic unit that user can see (if displayable is false then only admin) for each visibleGroup G {
         if (G's default_graphic_unit = no unit) {
           // If the graphic unit is no unit and group has no default graphic unit then cannot graph incompatibleGroups += G